GPS Waypoints is a multi-purpose surveying application supporting the following generic use cases for both professional and personal activities:

 - Infrastructures – roads and utilities planning and maintenance;

 - Emergencies – post-disaster mapping and disaster response support;

 - Other – environment & biodiversity, natural resources, aerial vehicles, archaeology, health surveying, etc…

 The Personal usage is typically satisfied with the accuracy provided by the smartphone’s internal receiver (while some demanding personal users may also use external receivers).
 The most common personal activities are:

 - Outdoor entertainment – track exercise during hiking, cycling and running activities; plan or find control points in orienteering, etc…

-- Day-to-day life – meet me here, maintaining personal Points-of-Interest
+- Day-to-day life – meet me here, maintaining my homeland favourite Points-of-Interest.

 The professional activities are performed by specialists from various sectors (not only geographers), typically to perform land surveying, land areas and routes definition.
 Some real case studies from the most relevant sectors are presented hereafter.